Released: 3rd May 1999

 I Want It That Way is one of those moments in ‘90s pop music: a song so integrally woven into the fabric of popular culture that it’s hard to imagine a time when it wasn’t there.

 In many ways, it was the culmination of the previous three years that Backstreet Boys had been chasing around the world growing their profile.
 While it had resulted in a growing catalogue of sizeable hits, it had been scattershot approach at best, with different singles (and albums) released in different territories at different times.
 For the third album Millennium, everything came together with a near-simultaneous worldwide release.
 Now what they needed was a lead single.

 In pop music, timing is everything, and with I Want It That Way, the Backstreet Boys were in safe hands.
 The group had already worked extensively with Max Martin and Cheiron Studios on most of their biggest hits.
-And coming just a few months after …Baby One More Time, you got the sense that they were firing on all cylinders at this point.
+And coming just a few months after …Baby One More Time, they were firing on all cylinders at this point.
 Therefore, it made perfect sense to launch Millennium with a song that captured the very best of both the Backstreet Boys and their producers; a song that would endure long beyond its original release date…Larger Than Life.